Bo0oM/ParamPamPam/README.md

 # ParamPamPam

-This tool for brute discover GET and POST parameters
+This tool for brute discover GET and POST parameters.

 **Installation**